xebiarohan/data-structure/README.md

       - Worst case is value is at last place

 3. O(n)
-    - Means we have to do operations equal to the number of items (n)
+    - we have to do operations equal to the number of items (n)
-    - Drop constants: means if for each item we are running it 2 times then total operations become 2n but complexity remains O(n)
+    - Drop constants: if for each item we are running it 2 times then total operations become 2n but complexity remains O(n)
+    - it reamins O(n) as the complexity is not increasing with inccrease in the value on n

 4. O(n^2)
-    - One for loop inside another for loop
+    - Loop inside a loop

 5. Drop non dominant
     - if complexity is O(n^2 + n)then it is equivalent to O(n^2)